Three Days in Hong Kong: Harbour, Hills, and Hawker Stalls

 Evening

-Star Ferry crossing and Symphony of Lights
+Tsim Sha Tsui Promenade and the Symphony of Lights

 Where to Stay Tonight